A unified quantum theory II: gravity interacting with Yang-Mills and spinor fields: The Haag-Kastler axioms

 \section{The Haag-Kastler axioms}

 Dimock generalized in \cite{dimock:qft} the Haag-Kastler axioms for local observables in Minkowski space by considering local observables in a general globally hyperbolic spacetime.
 Dimock's ideas can also be applied in the present situation.
+We first look at the bosonic case.

 \bd Let $\eS\not=\Om\su E$ be an open relatively compact set and $M$ a Cauchy hypersurface in $E$, then we define $\mc A_M(\Om)$ to be the $C^*$-algebra generated by

 We also define $\mc A_M$ to be the $C^*$-algebra generated by